nationalarchives/tdr-dev-documentation/technology-considerations/s3-user-access-to-objects.md

 ###AWS IAM Policy To Restrict Access to AWS S3 Bucket Objects

-The following IAM policy is an example of using a AWS Cognito identity sub parameter to control access to AWS S3 bucket objects.
+The following AWS IAM policy is an example of using an AWS Cognito identity sub parameter to control access to AWS S3 bucket objects.

-Note: The `cognito-identity.amazonaws.com:sub` refers to the identity id associated with the user in the Cognito Identity Pool.
+Note: The `cognito-identity.amazonaws.com:sub` refers to the identity id associated with the user in the AWS Cognito Identity Pool.

 ```
     {